CKC-Technologies/tunl-embedded-payment-form/README.md

 }
 ```

-The important deatils to store for performing future transfers are the `contactId` and the `vaultId`
+The important details to store for performing future transfers are the `contactId` and the `vaultId`

 For more information on performing ACH Transfers see our [ACH Guide](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/ACH.md)